Culture Eats Strategy for Breakfast

 Immediately afterward, with the help of an external consultant, he launched a major organizational development project that included all the staff and had the motto: “User-friendly software for everyone.”

 User-friendly software for everyone

-When you read about the management crisis in my book “From Damgaard to Microsoft“, you will understand that the solution Preben Damgaard chose did not follow the classic pattern; starting with defining a mission, a vision, goals, values, and strategy in the management team, then rolling it out to the many employees.
+When you read about the management crisis in my book “5,460 Miles from Silicon Valley“, you will understand that the solution Preben Damgaard chose did not follow the classic pattern; starting with defining a mission, a vision, goals, values, and strategy in the management team, then rolling it out to the many employees.
 Instead, he involved the entire organization immediately.
 He believed that if the company should continue to grow faster than its competitors, then first and foremost a culture should be created in which each employee understood the overall purpose and values of the company.
 Thereafter, there should be room for initiatives and actions that did not necessarily require prior discussion and approval up and down in the company’s formal organization, but that could be implemented quickly and adapted as the situation required.